-Initialization Data provides a unique identification of the IC which is used to trace the IC in the Phase 2 and 3 "Personalization" but is not needed and may be misused in the Phase 4 "Operational Use".
+Application Note 35: According to P.Manufact the IC Manufacturer and the MRTD Manufacturer are the default users assumed by the TOE in the role Manufacturer during the Phase 2 "Manufacturing" but the TOE is not requested to distinguish between these users within the role Manufacturer.
+The IC Manufacturer may write the Initialization Data which includes but are not limited to the IC Identifier as required by FAU_SAS.1.
+The Initialization Data provides a unique identification of the IC which is used to trace the IC in the Phase 2 and 3 "Personalization" but is not needed and may be misused in the Phase 4 "Operational Use".
 Therefore the external read access will to this data will be blocked.
 The MRTD Manufacturer will write the Pre-Personalization Data.

-FMT\MTD.1/KEY\WRITE Management of TSF data - Key Write
+180 FMT_MTD.1/KEY_WRITE Management of TSF data - Key Write

-Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/ KEY_READ The TSF shall restrict the ability to write the Document Basic Access Keys to the Personalization Agent .
+Dependencies: FMT_SMF.1 Specification of management functions

+FMT_MTD.1.1/ The TSF shall restrict the ability to write 78 the Document Basic

+KEY_READ Access Keys79 to the Personalization Agent80.

-181 FMT\MTD.1/KEY\READ Management of TSF data - Key Read
+181 FMT_MTD.1/KEY_READ Management of TSF data - Key Read

-Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/ KEY_READ The TSF shall restrict the ability to read the Document Basic Access Keys to none .
+Dependencies: FMT SMF.1 Specification of management functions

+FMT MTD.1.1/ The TSF shall restrict the ability to read81 the Document Basic

+KEY_READ Access Keys82 to none83.

-182 Application Note 36: The Personalization Agent generates, stores and ensures the correctness of the Document Basic Access Keys.
+Application Note 36: The Personalization Agent generates, stores and ensures the correctness of the Document Basic Access Keys.